 CLF Care Managers make referrals to other services and follow-up on those referrals to be sure the client receives the services required.
 When there are no alternative resources available to provide identified services or goods, the CLF Care Manager purchases the necessary services or items, with approval from the clinical supervisor.
-Care Managers follow special database coding protocols for purchases that may be reimbursed to CLF through California Community Transitions (CCT) or the Nursing Facility In-Home Operations Medi-Cal Waiver (IHO) (IHO Waiver will replaced by the Medi-Cal Home and Community-Based Alternatives (HCBA) Waiver) (See updates on "Anticipated Budget and Policy Considerations".).
+Care Managers follow special database coding protocols for purchases that may be reimbursed to CLF through California Community Transitions (CCT) or the Medi-Cal Home and Community-Based Alternatives (HCBA) Waiver (formerly Nursing Facility In-Home Operations Medi-Cal Waiver or IHO) (See updates on "Anticipated Budget and Policy Considerations".).